Europe Travel Guide: Top Cities, Routes, and Tips

 Italy needs no introduction.
 The country has beaches, ski resorts, and medical springs.
 Not to forget ancient cities like Venice, Florence, Verona, Pisa, Palermo, and dozens of others!
 While there, you can almost literally breathe history, medieval cathedrals, castles, bridges, and buildings from the Roman Empire.

 Also, the splendour of the Vatican, which, although it is a separate state, is still in Rome.
-In addition, in most of the cities of Italy, there is a variety of festivals and celebrations held, which are often a sight, such as the legendary Carnival in Venice, for example.
+In addition, in most cities in Italy, a variety of festivals and celebrations are held, often a sight, such as the legendary Carnival in Venice.

 Some love Italy’s gorgeous cities – Venice, Rome, and Florence, to name a few.
 Others are drawn to the dreamy hills of Tuscany or the glamorous Amalfi Coast.
 From the Dolomites to the volcanic landscapes of Sicily, there are always peaks to climb and perfect panoramic views to enjoy.

-But even a quiet meditative holiday in a rural area or on Lake Garda will make the most wonderful impression; the views alone, combined with delicious food, are worth the time spent on obtaining a Schengen visa and a flight.
+But even a quiet, meditative holiday in a rural area or on Lake Garda will make an excellent impression; the views alone, combined with delicious food, are worth the time spent obtaining a Schengen visa and a flight.

 Italy should be visited at least once in a lifetime.
 It combines a rich culture, rich history, art, architecture, cuisine, and natural scenery….
 What more could we ask for?